wildfly/wildfly-s2i/README.md

     Can't be used when `GALLEON_PROVISION_LAYERS` is used.

 * `GALLEON_PROVISION_LAYERS`
     A comma separated list of layer names to compose a WildFly server.
 Any layer name starting with `-` (eg:`-jpa`) will be excluded from the provisioning.
+Exclusion of layer can also be specified in [galleon/provisioning.xml](test/test-app-jaxrs-exclude/galleon/provisioning.xml) file.
 Can't be used when `GALLEON_PROVISION_SERVER` is used.

     * Openshift Base layers: